HinaKhan94/address-book/README.md

 * PEP-8
   - After the code was written out, each line was tested if there existed any errors in the problems termind in gitpod
   - all the errors related to syntax and indentations were resolved leaving the code empty of any errors.
+  - There is one error on line no. 445(no newline at end of file) which was removed and push but when the code is opened from github and checked in the linter, it does not take the line added at the end hence the issue remains.
 <br>
 <br><img src="assets/readme-images/problem-terminal.png">
 <br>